202C-Pilot/202C-Master-Course/project4.md

 *	Well-chosen fonts.
 *	Numbered lists and bulleted lists, where appropriate.
 Know the difference.
 Make sure bullets and numbering are consistently formatted.
 Do not number or bullet lists with fewer than two items.
 *	An appropriate amount of white space—neither too much nor too little.
 *	Effective use of alignment.
-Centered alignment may make it harder for users to skim headings and sub-headings; left alignment or indentations can be more effective for this.
+Centered alignment makes it harder for users to skim headings and sub-headings; left alignment or indentations can be more effective for this.
 *	Effective use of contrast.
 Too much contrast means that nothing stands out; too little makes it hard for users to find what they need.
 Consider emphasizing elements like headings, key words, and warnings.
 *	Consistently used design features.
 Decide which fonts, font sizes, and forms of emphasis you will use and apply them consistently.